na-na-hi/renget/archive/how2playba.md

 >I just got a ten roll ticket!
 Do they expire?
 No.
-The only things that expire are the 3* guarantee ticket you can buy (with real money) during anniversaries and the 10 roll ticket you get from the Elimination (3 colour) raid.
+The only things that expire are the 3* guarantee ticket you can buy (with real money) during anniversaries and the 10 roll ticket you get from the Grand Raid.
-You get a notification if something in your inventory expires soon.
+You get a notification if something in your inventory expires soon, and you can see when they expire in your inventory and in the gacha menu.

 >I got the banner unit at my 200th roll.
 Do I claim her or do I get the other banner unit that I don't have?
-Sparking a dupe (copy of already owned unit) is the equivalent of 550 eligma, so if you don't want the other units on banner claiming the banner unit is totally fine.
-That being said, having a bigger roster gives you more options and some units increase drops during certain events.
+Sparking a dupe (copy of already owned unit) is the equivalent of 550 eligma, so if you don't want the other unit(s) on banner claiming the banner unit is totally fine.
+That being said, I recommend claiming an unowned unit.
+Having a bigger roster gives you more options and some units increase drops during certain events.

 >Is there a good planner for banners? https://docs.google.com/spreadsheets/d/1_Zjt_OM9XXidY3uYYDK92W9GrR3DN5cQsZ0IJsoEbjY/edit#gid=1082031226